jasonsychau/graphql-w-persistent/README.md

 | business logic layer | | |
 | caching | | |

+### Web application

+A web application is hosted to help make a schema.
+To see one of the features of this GraphQL interface, an example schema `example-schema.json` is saved in the `examples` folder.
+Once imported into application, a diagram is drawn to visualize the connections between objects.
+App link is [here](https://jasonsychau.github.io/graphql-w-persistent).
+I hope that I've helped.

 ### Examples

 There is three examples.
 One is an to open a web server.
 This is in the `examples/server-example` folder.
 You can run it by downloading project folder and following the instructions in the `README.md` file.
 The other two examples are applying the GraphQL middleware to a pre-existing MySQL or Postgresql database with AWS Lambda and AWS API Gateway.
 Instructions are in the `README.md` file to make AWS Lambda functions, but you can read more on my [Medium article](https://medium.com/@jasonsychau/add-graphql-interface-to-your-pre-existing-mysql-postgresql-database-ce1e52214c3c).
 Lastly, I'd like a star and claps.